Xavier Musketeers men's basketball: Crosstown Shootout

 Xavier's main rival is the University of Cincinnati.
 The two schools play annually in the Skyline Chili Crosstown Shootout.
-Xavier's record in the Shootout is 38–51.
+Xavier's record in the Shootout is 40–52.

 Other rivals

 Xavier and Dayton play for the Blackburn/McCafferty Trophy, named for former coaches at the respective universities.
 Dayton has not beaten Xavier in Cincinnati since 1981.
 Dayton maintains a lead in the overall series 85–76.
 However, Xavier won nine straight games against Dayton between March 1991 and December 1994, and went 24–8 between the 2001–02 and 2015–16 seasons.

 Xavier also maintains a heated rivalry with Butler, with the Musketeers leading the overall series, 44–24.
 Xavier won four of the six games between the teams during the 2020–21 and 2021–22 seasons, sweeping the four regular-season matchups and losing each year to Butler in the Big East tournament.

-Between the 2009–10 and 2019–20 seasons, Xavier played Wake Forest seven times in a series known as the Skip Prosser Classic, named for the former coach of both schools.
-Xavier won four of the seven games played.
+Between the 2009–10 and 2024-25 seasons, Xavier played Wake Forest eight times in a series known as the Skip Prosser Classic, named for the former coach of both schools.
+Xavier won five of the eight games played.